SonicMetallica/SonicMetallica.github.io/footprinting/nikto.md

 ### Nikto

-nikto - Man Page

-Scan web server for known vulnerabilities
+With Nikto you can scan webservers for known vulnerabilities as example.
-Examples (TL;DR)

-Perform a basic Nikto scan against a target host: perl nikto.pl -h 192.168.0.1
+With the following command you can perform a basic attack against a target: perl nikto.pl -h 192.168.0.1

 Specify the port number when performing a basic scan: perl nikto.pl -h 192.168.0.1 -p 443 S